Eclipse openPASS Working Group Charter

 Working Group Participation

-In order to participate in the openPASS WG, an entity must be at least a Solutions Member of the Eclipse Foundation, have executed the openPASS WG Participation Agreement, and adhere to the requirements set forth in this charter.
-The Eclipse Solutions Member fees are determined as described in the Eclipse Bylaws and detailed in the Eclipse Membership Agreement.
+In order to participate in the openPASS WG, an entity must be at least a Contributing Member of the Eclipse Foundation, have executed the openPASS WG Participation Agreement, and adhere to the requirements set forth in this charter.
+The Eclipse Contributing Member fees are determined as described in the Eclipse Foundation Bylaws and detailed in the Eclipse Foundation Membership Agreement.

 The openPASS WG is open at any time to all new members who meet these conditions.